LemmyNet/rfcs/text/0000-csam-filtering.md

     * If the checks failed because an error

     * The checks should be scalable that it isnt lagging a large instance behind of images.
 (Some of the services have "Bulk" image uploads, those should be used if there is such option.)

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

-In particular explain the following, if applicable:

 - Database Changes:
     + Create a table "csam-detection-status with the columns